starlit-nox/reading-notes/301/Class01/classnotes_01.md

 **What is "props" short for?**

 Props is a special keyword in React.
-It stands for properities.
+It stands for properties.

 ---